bunnylover34/pd2-dlc-no-cheater-tag/README.md

 How to use:

+Install SuperBLT
-Put all the files in a folder located in /PAYDAY 2/mods
+Put all the files in /PAYDAY 2/mods

 Enjoy!